dreisicht/renderrob/Readme.md

 - Column t is necessary.
 Please do not delete it.
 - Column a is a help for being able to select cells easier.
 - If read only is enabled, a new folder with a new version number is created and used as render output.
-- Jobs get rendered in the order, the are shown in the list.
+- Jobs get rendered in the order, they are shown in the list.
 You can reorder them by drag-and-drop.
 Therefore select the line and drag it on the left side up or down.
 - Border rendering gets disabled, if high quality is active.
 - Currently the rendering of multiple scenes and view layers is not supported.
 You will get a warning and it will only render the first scene and the first view layer.
+If you need this functionality please open an issue and I will look what I can do.
 - You can put your own blender commands in the file called `rr_user_commands.py`.
-An example for this would be the activation of an add-on.
+An example for this is be the activation of an add-on.
 - If you disable Cycles (and by that enable Eevee), the irrelevant settings get disabled.
+- Standard settings for a render job is, that all checkboxes are activated apart from the last one.
+In this way it's easy to see what you're doing.
+- If you want to render a still image, fill start and endframe with same value.

 ## Warnings in the sheet

 If a property in the sheet gets marked yellow, this means, that a possible error is found.
 These are just warnings, so you still are able to start the job.
 In some cases it will work, in some it won't.

 Following things are being looked at:

 - Double occurrences of jobs